Week 5 Fantasy Football Rankings: Sleepers, Starts and Sits - Devin Singletary, Terry McLaurin & More

 Possible start: Ryan Tannehill, TEN – Leaders allowed 10 touchdowns, including Cooper Rush going 223/2 last week.
 Taneyhill doesn’t top a ton — well, even half a ton with 117 in Week 2 and 137 last week — but he scored twice in two different games (vs the Giants and the Molots) and ran for a score in Week 3.
 This is clearly a match game.

-Mary’s Tribute Begins: Zach Wilson, NY – Yes, dolphins have played a quarterback killer from week one – Lamar Jackson, Josh Allen and Joe Burrow.
-So, no, I don’t expect Wilson to simply walk the field and go 300/2 or more.
+Mary’s Salute Begins: Zach Wilson, NY – Yes, the Dolphins have played a quarterback killer since week one – Lamar Jackson, Josh Allen and Joe Burrow.

 “Travel aficionado.
 Infuriatingly humble reader.
 Incurable internet specialist.”